needle-mirror/com.unity.game-foundation/Documentation~/InstallingGameFoundation.md

 ![Display Name and Id](images/image32.png)

+Game Foundation also lets you override fixed catalog data at initialization using the External Value Provider.
+For more detail, please visit the [IExternalValueProvider](ExternalValueProvider.md) page.

 Now you can head over to one of our Tutorials for more information:

 1. [Creating an Inventory Item Definition](Tutorials/01-CreatingAnItemDefinition.md)